 To go, book a tour through either Asia Outdoors or Cat Ba Climbing.
 Tours run every day the tide is over 2m, and cost around 830,000 VND (36$).
 Tide information can be found here.
 I would highly advise against any attempts to go on your own.

 The DWS here is a unique experience you are unlikely to experience anywhere else in the world.
 I highly suggest it.
-The crag you go to will most likely vary depending on tides, weather and experience level of the climbers in your boat.
+The crag you go to will vary depending on tides, weather, and experience level of the climbers in your boat.

 I paid 250,000VND for the way there, and 180,000VND for the way back.
-Ask around and haggle.
-There this a lot of competition.
+Your best strategy is to ask around and haggle because there is a lot of competition.
 Usually the cost is more if you book from your hotel/hostel vs visiting the office themselves (about 100,000VND more).

 When Is the Best Time To Go To Cat Ba?